RobertDaleSmith/mouthpad-usb/esp32/README.md

 ## Expected Output

 Once powered, the firmware scans continuously.
-When a BLE HID device is detected, the logs show the peer address, connection events, and all incoming HID reports alongside their RSSI value.
+When a BLE HID device is detected, the logs show the peer address, connection events, and HID reports alongside their RSSI value.
+Connected reports are forwarded verbatim to the TinyUSB HID interface using the same descriptor and report IDs as the nRF firmware, so a host sees identical mouse/consumer-control behaviour.
+A CDC ACM interface is enumerated in parallel and serves as the default console (the device now appears as both a HID mouse and USB serial port).
 Use these logs to compare signal strength under different antenna setups.
-If you need richer diagnostics, cross-reference the upstream `esp_hid_host` README for optional features (battery events, Classic Bluetooth) that can be re-enabled here as needed.
+If you need richer diagnostics, cross- reference the upstream `esp_hid_host` README for optional features (battery events, Classic Bluetooth) that can be re-enabled here as needed.